Mth0/Color-Quantization/README.md

 # Some conclusions

-GRASP seems to work fine, but the greedy search and local search are **really** expansive and probably I'll try to fasten it in the future.
+GRASP seems to work fine, but the greedy search and local search are **really** expensive and of course it's something to take a look.